The Ultimate Guide To Men’s Unstructured Blazers

 The brand is Swedish, with plenty of French and Italian influence in its collections.
 And from that fusion come blazers that as understated and elegant, casual and comfortable.

 Shorthand for beautifully crafted British menswear, Sunspel has been producing insanely soft clothing since the 1860s.
 It might be better known for impeccable T-shirts, knitwear and boxer shorts, but the label also crafts excellent smart-casual tailoring.

 Its unstructured blazers are lightweight but generously proportioned and come in a handsome collection of colours and fibres.
 Pair one of its feather-light linen jackets with a Breton top underneath for a suave take on the British summertime.

 L’Estrange is all about Goldilocks menswear – never underdressed, never overdressed, just right.
 If you’re wondering what ‘just right’ looks like for this eco-conscious London brand, it’s a tight, carefully designed capsule wardrobe that works for practically anything a modern urban lifestyle might throw at you.

 In that mix, an unstructured blazer is a fine, versatile addition.
 L’Estrange’s 24 Blazer comes in wool, linen and stretch cotton.
-Soft at the shoulders and a little more fitted through the body, it’s a perfect day-into-night layer that works as well for the office as it does for dinner dates and even weddings.
+Soft at the shoulders and a little more fitted through the body, it’s a perfect day-into-night layer that works just as well for business-casual offices as it does for dinner dates and even weddings.